nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### Manual replacement of nuxeoctl

-The hotfix 47 brings a fix to hide password in nuxeoctl.log when nuxeoctl is used to encrypt properties thanks to [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265).
-But the hotfix mechanism cannot replace a file being run or change permissions on a file.
-Because of that, people who wants to benefit from this fix must replace it manually by downloading it from [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265):
+The hotfix 47 brings a fix to hide passwords in nuxeoctl.log when `nuxeoctl` is used to encrypt properties, thanks to [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265).
+Yet, the hotfix mechanism cannot replace a file being run or change permissions on a file.
+Because of that, people who want to benefit from this fix must replace it manually by downloading it from [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265):

 Download [nuxeoctl.10.10](https://jira.nuxeo.com/secure/attachment/104454/nuxeoctl.10.10) file and replace `$NUXEO/bin/nuxeoctl`.
 And then change permissions to add the "execute" right: